sleep and mental health

 Maintain a consistent sleep schedule

 Try to go to bed and wake up at the same time every day, even on weekends.
-This helps your body’s internal clock and improves the quality of your sleep.
-When the clocks change, you might be out of sorts.
-Read our resource on clock changes and your mental health.
+This helps regulate your body’s internal clock and improves the quality of your sleep.

 Create a bedtime routine

 Establish a calming pre-sleep routine to signal to your body that it’s time to wind down.
-This could include activities such as reading, taking a warm bath, or practising relaxation and grounding techniques like deep breathing or meditation.
+This could include self-care activities such as reading, taking a warm bath or practising relaxation techniques like deep breathing or meditation, mindfulness and grounding.

-Make sure your bedroom is good for sleep by keeping it dark, quiet and cool.
-If possible, consider investing in a better mattress and pillows and using white noise machines or earplugs to block out distractions.
+Make sure your bedroom is conducive to sleep by keeping it dark, quiet and cool.
+If possible, consider investing in a better mattress and pillows and consider using white noise machines or earplugs to block out disturbances.

 Limit exposure to screens before bed